jaypalexa/baseballink/pages/magazine/vol_2_no_2/bi_vol_2_no_2_emphasizing.md

   </p>

   <p>
     The impact of this system would have gone beyond who made the playoffs and who didn't.
-The Twins would have missed out on their &quot;worst to first&quot; season in 1991 because they would not have made the playoffs.
-There would not have been a &quot;Subway Series&quot; in 2000 because neither the Yankees nor the Mets would have seen the postseason.
+The Twins would have missed out on their "worst to first" season in 1991 because they would not have made the playoffs.
+There would not have been a "Subway Series" in 2000 because neither the Yankees nor the Mets would have seen the postseason.
 The Reds would not have been the 1990 World Champs.
 The baseball world would have been all a buzz about the 1997 Marlins finishing third in the NL East but getting the wildcard position for having the best overall record.
   </p>

   <p>